zsparal/api-documentation/source/orders/overview.rst

 The following payment methods require the Orders API and cannot be used with the :doc:`Payments API </payments/accepting-payments>`:

-* *Pay after delivery* payment methods, such as Klarna Pay later and Klarna Slice it
+* *Pay after delivery* payment methods, such as Klarna Pay later, Klarna Slice it and in3
 * Klarna Pay now
 * Eco vouchers, gift vouchers, and meal vouchers